What Is Frame Rate

 - File Size and Export time: higher frame rate video means there are extra data to process, resulting in a larger file size and longer exporting time.
 If storage space and exporting time are your concerns, especially when you are trying to share videos online, you will want to find a balance between higher quality and manageable file size.

-- Device capability concerns: frame rate options may not be available at certain resolutions.
+- Device capability concerns: frame rate options may not be available at certain resolutions, eps. frame rate for 4K videos.
 For instance, DJI Mavic Pro can shoot 4K (3840×2160) at 24/25/30 FPS while C4K (4096×2160) is only available at 24 FPS.
 Another example is Panasonic LUMIX GH5.
 For PAL system, it cannot record C4K (4096 x 2160) and the highest resolution is 4K (3840 x 2160).
 To shoot C4K, you need to switch to NTSC system.
 However, if you live in Europe and other PAL region and want to shoot C4K, switching to NTSC frame rate will lead to light flicker effects.
 In that case, you need to adjust the shutter speed.
 You can follow the tutorial at PremiumBeat to deal with frame rate and flickering light issues.

 Below are the commonly used frame rate in NTSC regions when recording the videos, in PAL regions, 30/60/120 FPS is replaced by 25/50/100 FPS.